spencerchiang301/NodeJs-Backend/README.md

 3. messaging module: handel all operation for rabbitmq server
 4. HandelFile module:  Upload file with multi extension like jpg, pdf, csv ..
 5. HandleAuth module:  Using for login, register a new user, reset password.
-6. HaneleMaile module: Send the email to recipient based on the google gmail service.
+6. HaneleMail module: Send the email to recipient based on the google gmail service.

 How to use:
 1. using docker to implement mysql, mongodb, rabbitmq container